 As the workers who build Bandcamp, we believe we should have input into its direction, and we believe in supporting and protecting workers who speak up.
 When we use our voices, we do so because we care about the future of Bandcamp, and because we wish to see our colleagues, artists, and broader communities succeed.
 It is important to us that Bandcamp’s artist-first mission continues with clarity and accountability, with all resources afforded to us distributed in the fairest and most transparent way possible.
 We feel a responsibility to support those who are most marginalized, to use our platform with integrity, and to provide reasonable protections and accommodations for those at-risk.

-We are workers from all walks of life—all class and racial backgrounds, all genders and sexualities, a variety of dis/abilities, and more, and we stand with workers across the world.
+We are workers from all walks of life—all class and racial backgrounds, all genders and sexualities, a variety of dis/abilities, and more, and we are in solidarity with workers across the world.
 We care about and are committed to advocating for a better Bandcamp for all, including our international colleagues and the artists, labels, and fans who use the platform as well as ourselves.

 Bandcamp has a clear path forward to future success, and it starts with our union having a seat at the table.